RunestoneInteractive/RunestoneServer/source/Strings/strings.rst

    :correct: c
    :feedback_a: The for loop visits each index but the selection only prints some of them.
    :feedback_b: o is at positions 4 and 8
-   :feedback_c: Yes, it will print all the characters in even index positions.
+   :feedback_c: Yes, it will print all the characters in even index positions and the o character appears both times in an even location.
    :feedback_d: The for statement can have any statements inside, including if as well as for.